gaetansels/windows-server-nerdnest-lab-1/documentation.md

 ![something](win_lab1_p21.png)

-This will be done for all the OU's
+This will be done for all the OU's in the same tab.